Daniel-Fauland/dokkan-battle/readme.md

 Note:
 I could have also created a python package for extracting information from dbz dokkan wiki pages but I was to lazy tbh.
-However in case anyone wants to that feel free to use my code.
+However in case anyone wants to feel free to use my code.
 Certain functions can probably be used with very little changes necessary to extract certain information.
 BTW: The only difference between the normal py and colab version is that there are slightly different prints in the colab version as colab notebooks do not support prints with end='\r'